splovyt/max-to-ibm-cloud-tutorial/deploying-max-models-to-ibm-cloud/index.md

     `ibmcloud login -a https://cloud.ibm.com`

-- Specify the Kubernetes Service region in which you want to work.
-Our cluster is in US South.
+- Set the IBM Cloud region to the Kubernetes Service region you have selected in step 2.
+Our cluster is in US South, but information on other regions can be found [here](https://cloud.ibm.com/docs/containers?topic=containers-regions-and-zones).

     `ibmcloud ks region-set us-south`